musejs/scenic-route/README.md

-## v4-validator
+## scenic-route
 This package is part of the [musejs](https://github.com/musejs) suite of components.

-This validator borrows heavily from Laravel's [validator](http://laravel.com/docs/5.1/validation), in that it incorporates every rule present in that validator, and implements similar functionality.
+This router borrows heavily from Laravel's [router](http://laravel.com/docs/5.1/routing), in that it implements a very similar API.

 This is not, however, a direct port.
-Besides the obvious difference that one is in PHP and the other is in node.js, v4-validator's implementation logic is its own, and adheres to the conventions found in other musejs components.
+Besides the obvious difference that one is in PHP and the other is in node.js, scenic-route's implementation logic is its own, and adheres to the conventions found in other musejs components.

+One of the musejs conventions found here is the concept of drivers.
+Scenic-route ships with two: HttpDriver and ExpressDriver.
+HttpDriver is the default, and it is *fast*.
+Its tree-based structure is approximately 15% faster than Express.js, while accommodating for almost every use-case of Express.

+However, if you find yourself limited to using Express-only middleware, the provided ExpressDriver will use Express.js under the hood for routing instead.

 ## Installation

-`npm install v4-validator`
+`npm install scenic-route`

 Note: requires node.js 4.0 or higher.

 ## Usage
-`require('v4-validator')` yields a factory function, with the following arguments: `config`, `errorHandler`, and `DB`.
+`require('scenic-route')` yields a factory function, with the following arguments: `config`, and `controllerHandler`.
 All arguments are optional.

-Once the factory function is called, it will return a `V4Validator` class, which you may then use to create a new validator instance whenever you wish to validate some data.
-This can be done by calling either `new V4Validator(data, rules, messages)` or `V4Validator.make(data, rules, messages)`.
+Once the factory function is called, it will return a `ScenicRoute` class, which you may then use to create a new route instance.
+This can be done by calling either `new ScenicRoute(options)` or `ScenicRoute.make(options)`.

-- The `data` argument is a required plain javascript object; usually the input params from a request.
-- The `rules` argument is a required plain javascript object whose keys are the fields in `data` you wish to assign rules to, and the corresponding values are either an array of rules, or a string of rules separated by a pipe (`|`).
-If the rule requires arguments, add a colon (`:`) to the end of the rule name, followed by a comma-separated list of the arguments.
-- `messages` is an optional plain javascript object whose keys are the fields in `data` you wish to assign a custom message to, and the corresponding values are a string.
+- The `options` argument is an optional plain javascript object, with the following optional parameters:
+    - `prefix`: the route prefix to add to all routes defined with this instance
+    - `middleware`: an array or single function of Connect-style middleware
+    - `namespace`: if using controllers, this namespace can be used to identify controllers
+    - `as`: prefixed to the names of any named routes defined with this instance

 ### Basic Example
 ```
-var V4Validator = require('v4-validator')();

-/*
- * This data would probably come from a request, instead of laid out like this.
- * /
-var data = {
-    preferred_greeting: 'hello',
-    secondary_greeting: 'hola',
-    password: 'something',
-    password_confirmation: 'something'
-};

-var rules = {
+var ScenicRoute = require('scenic-route')();
-    preferred_greeting: 'required|string',
-    secondary_greeting: ['required', 'in:hello,hola,aloha'],
-    password: 'required|min:6|confirmed',
-};

-var validator = V4Validator.make(data, rules);
+var route = ScenicRoute.make();

+route.get('/', function(req, res) {

+    res.end('Hello, world!');
+});

-validator.validate(function(err) {
+route.listen(1337, function(err, server) {

-    // handle err

 });